awsdocs/amazon-kendra-developer-guide/doc_source/API_ListDataSourceSyncJobs.md

 # ListDataSourceSyncJobs<a name="API_ListDataSourceSyncJobs"></a>

-Gets statistics about synchronizing Amazon Kendra with a data source\.
+Gets statistics about synchronizing a data source connector\.

 ## Request Syntax<a name="API_ListDataSourceSyncJobs_RequestSyntax"></a>